optimizely/csharp-sdk/OptimizelySDK.DemoApp/Scripts/README.md

 Some of the key points are:

 - Position elements keeping them in their original DOM context (doesn't mess with your DOM!);
-- Allows to export the computed informations to integrate with React and other view libraries;
+- Allows to export the computed information to integrate with React and other view libraries;
 - Supports Shadow DOM elements;
 - Completely customizable thanks to the modifiers based structure;